soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Technology

-- **PostgreSQL** is a common open source database platform with spatial support.
-A database dump of a postgres database, as a backup or to publish FAIR versions at intervals, is not very user friendly.
+- **PostgreSQL** is a common open-source database platform with spatial support.
+A database dump of a Postgres database, as a backup or to publish FAIR versions at intervals, is not very user-friendly.
 A conversion to **SQLite/GeoPackage** (using GDAL/Hale) facilitates this case.
 - The most popular search engine is **Elastic Search** (also used by JRC in INSPIRE), but has some challenges in its license.
 Alternative is **SOLR**.
 - File repositories range from Amazon/Google to a local NFS with Webdav access.
 - Graph database **Neo4J**, **Triple store**, **Jena Fuseki** (Java) or **Virtuoso** (C) both have spatial support.